neo-project/docs/docs/en-us/reference/rpc/latest-version/api/validateaddress.md

 ﻿# validateaddress Method

-Verify that the address is a valid NEO address.
+Verifies that the address is a valid NEO address.

 ```json
 {